scalastic/scalastic.github.io/_posts/en/2023-07-21-zero-trust-kubernetes.markdown

 authentication factors.

 1. **Role-Based Access Control (RBAC):** RBAC defines specific roles for users and services, granting appropriate access privileges based on their responsibilities.
-This restricts resource access only to authorized users.
+This restricts resource access only to authorized users ([The Definitive Guide to Role-Based Access Control](https://www.strongdm.com/rbac){:target="_blank" rel="noopener noreferrer nofollow"}).

 1. **Data Encryption:** Encryption is used to protect data in transit and at rest.
 It ensures that even in case of a security breach, data remains unintelligible to unauthorized individuals.